vbookshelf/BasicBot-Experiments/Exp_03-ultrasonic-distance-sensor/README.md

 ### Lessons Learned
 - If the robot approaches a wall at a shallow angle (less than 45 degrees), the sound will not be reflected back to the sensor.
 Because of this the robot will collide with the wall.

+- This sensor has many other applications.
+For example, it could be used as part of a touchless hand sanitizer dispenser.
+When the sensor detects the hand close to the bottle, a servo motor arm presses on the bottle to release the sanitizing fluid.

 <br>